 How We Use Your Personal Information

-We will use the personal information that you provide to properly perform the functions and activities for the services that we offer.
+If you leave a comment on our site you may opt-in to saving your name, We will use the personal information that you provide to properly perform the functions and activities for the services that we offer.
 We will limit the use of your personal information to the performance of our functions and activities in connection with the recovery of debt and fulfilling our legal obligations.

 We only disclose your personal information to third parties with your express or implied consent, or where we are otherwise entitled or required to do so by law.
 The types of third parties we may disclose your personal information to, include: